vmware-tanzu-labs/educates-training-platform/docs/custom-resources/secret-injector.md

 Specifying the source secret
 ----------------------------

-As the ``SecretInjector`` custom resource provides a single place for specifying rules for injecting image pull secrets into service accounts of any namespace, it is cluster scoped.

 To inject the named secrets in any namespace, into all service accounts in the same namespace as the secret, set `sourceSecrets.nameSelector`.